-So too, don't assume that they understand even basic benefit terminology.
+When preparing materials, avoid jargon.
+In fact, don't assume employees understand even basic benefits terminology.
 When communicating with your employees, keep things simple and in terms that they can understand.
 If there are complex concepts that need further explanation, use your web portal to create a glossary of terminology that they can review when needed.

 It is important to plan as early as possible before peak periods of enrollment in order to increase the chances that employees will comprehend their benefits.
 Use a variety of mediums because every generation and culture absorb information differently.

-Seek support from your benefit plan administrator when gathering additional materials including, marketing materials and plan summary documents.
+Seek support from your benefit plan administrator when gathering additional materials, including marketing materials and plan summary documents.
 Be creative and keep employee benefits friendly.
-By following the above advice, you will be more successful in transferring the value of benefits to your employees so they will take advantage of these perks of employment.
+You will be more successful in transferring the value of benefits to your employees so they will take advantage of these perks of employment.